grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### host_allow_list

-A list of hostnames or IP addresses separated by spaces for which requests will be allowed, all other requests will be blocked.
+A list of hostnames or IP addresses separated by spaces for which requests are allowed.
+All other requests are blocked.

 ### header_drop_list